 Although specific advice might vary depending on what you're auditioning for, here are a few tips to help you pick the right song - one that you can really enjoy performing and gets you the job.

 Sometimes you will get a list of songs or audition requirements from the jury panel.
 If this is the case, make sure that you choose a song with the guidance in mind.
 However, if no song list or guidance is provided, take some time out to think very realistically about what you're auditioning for.
 You need to choose the right style and genre of song for the job in question.

-For example, if you're doing a general audition for Dear Evan Hansen you don't want to choose an opera aria like Nessun dorma.
-Likewise, you don't want to sing something legit either.
+For example, if you're doing a general audition for Dear Evan Hansen you don't want to choose something legit.
 Instead, look for a musical theatre number that will show the panel how well you can do contemporary, speech-based singing.

 If you have given it some thought and you're still in doubt, don't be afraid to contact the people you are auditioning for to ask for more information or clarification.

 Another thing to consider is the accompaniment itself.
 Unless you are bringing your own accompanist to the audition or accompanying yourself, it is best to pick a song with a straight forward piano part.
 There will be little or no time to rehearse together with an accompanist before you meet the panel, so an easier piano part means the pianist can better support you.